Look up any yoga-related vocabulary in our glossary

 Savasana (śavāsana) Savasana is a yoga asana practised lying down on the back with the legs apart and arms lying away from the body with the palms of the hands facing upwards.

-Savikalpa samadhi (Savikalpa Samādhi): Samadhi with thought/ alternative/ sense of separation.
+Savikalpa samadhi (Savikalpa Samādhi): Samadhi with thought/ fluctuations/ sense of separation.
 See samadhi.

 Self-Pacing The practice of regulating practices in a way that is safe and free from strain or adverse side-effects.
 This includes building up a practice routine slowly over time and also cutting back on practice times when necessary.
 It can also include taking a break from practices for a while if that is needed.